Jonnobrow/jonathanbartlett.co.uk/content/posts/emacs-fatigue.md

 ## We are all DOOM-ed {#we-are-all-doom-ed}

-DOOM Emacs was the next thing, Spacemacs started to feel sluggish and wasn't handling the masses of **org-mode** files I was accruing.
+DOOM Emacs[^fn:9]  was the next thing, Spacemacs started to feel sluggish and wasn't handling the masses of org-mode files I was accruing.
 So one afternoon in early October I ditched Spacemacs and said hello to DOOM, which is faster, more barebones and still lets me use **vi** bindings and easily manage packages.